Undergraduate Financial Aid Programs

 - Federal Direct Loan Repayment Options, Loan Consolidation, Deferment, and Forbearance

 The William D. Ford Federal Direct Parent PLUS Loan Program is a loan program available to the parents of a dependent student who is enrolled at least half-time in a degree program.
 The parent may borrow up to the student's cost of attendance, minus other financial aid.
 The loan has a fixed interest rate of 6.41% for 2013-14 for loans with a first disbursement date or or after July 1, 2013.
-The rate for loans disbursed on or after July 1, 2014 will be determined based on the "high yield of the 10-year Treasury note" plus a statutorily defined "add-on."
+The rate for loans disbursed on or after July 1, 2014 is 7.21%.
 A 4.288% fee is charged to loans first disbursed on or after December 1, 2013 and before September 30, 2014.
+Loans disbursed on or after October 1, 2014 will be charged a 4.292% fee.
 Loan rates and fees are subject to change due to congressional action.
 Loan approval is subject to a credit check based on criteria established by the Department of Education.
 The lender of these loans is the federal government and repayment is to the U.S. Department of Education.
 Repayment begins within 60 days after the final loan disbursement for the academic year.
 Repayment may be delayed until 6 months after the student graduates or is no longer enrolled at least half-time.